jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 - Safety systems.
 - Operator procedures.

 This multidisciplinary knowledge distinguished Operation Olympic Games from traditional cybercrime and demonstrated the degree to which engineering expertise had become inseparable from cyber operations.

----
+The campaign illustrates that offensive cyber capabilities increasingly rely upon expertise extending well beyond computer science.
+Mechanical engineering, industrial automation, process control, intelligence analysis, and software development all contributed to the operation's success.

 ## Development and Testing